David-Ciz/silver-truth/README.md

 # silver-truth

-ensemble critic to choose which method is best.
+Ensemble critic to choose which methods are bad.
+Then, how to combine the good ones (fuse).